functions-lab/geo2sigmap/README.md

 ### Preview 3D Scene in Sionna

-After above example command, the 3D scene file is located in the `Boston` folder.
+After above example command, the 3D scene file is located in the `scenes/Boston` folder.
 You can load it directly in Sionna to explore or run ray tracing simulations.
 For a working example, see the [examples/sionna_rt_coverage_map.ipynb](examples/sionna_rt_coverage_map.ipynb) notebook.

 For additional details, refer to the [Sionna RT documentation](https://nvlabs.github.io/sionna/api/rt.html).